Skip to content

 “Silent Hill f” is set for release on September 25, 2025, and will be available on PlayStation 5, Xbox Series X/S, and Windows.

-After more than a decade-long hiatus, “Ninja Gaiden” returns with a new title in the main series.
+After more than a decade-long hiatus, “Ninja Gaiden” returns with a new main series title.
 “Ninja Gaiden 4” continues the uncompromising battles of its predecessors, combining classic moves with modern mechanics, allowing fans to whirl through hordes of enemies in high-speed style once again.

 Ninja Gaiden 4 comes in a cyberpunk look